 In the courses that comprise the GIS, Mapping and Society track, students learn to use GIS, web-based geospatial applications, and database management systems for problem solving in relation to a diverse range of societal concerns, such as those within the other Geography tracks.
 Students learn a range of analytical and critical methods for cartographic representation, spatial analysis, geovisualization, and database management.
 Further, students learn about the politics, ethics and values of mapping and geospatial technologies, and integrate their social and technical skills to undertake projects with research partners in the region.

 Transfer students are required to complete a minimum of 24 upper-division (300- and 400- level) credits in Geography in residence at the University of Washington.

 Individual Geography course grades must be 2.0 or above in order to count toward the major requirements; the overall cumulative GPA in Geography courses counted toward the major must be 2.50 or above.

-Students are encouraged to take appropriate elective courses outside the Geography Department in fields which support their concentration.
-Such courses appropriate to various concentrations will be available on lists supplied by Geography advisers, or may be recommended by the Faculty Adviser.
+Students are encouraged to take appropriate elective courses outside the Department of Geography in fields that support their concentration.
+Such courses appropriate to various concentrations will be available on lists supplied by Geography advisers, or may be recommended by a faculty member.
 Students should be aware that 300- and 400- level courses in other departments are likely to have prerequisites.
-With the exception of STAT 311, courses taken in other departments do NOT count toward the required 60 Geog credits.
+With the exception of STAT 311, courses taken in other departments do NOT count toward the required 60 GEOG credits.

 The department offers an Honors program for students.
-Students may also participate in either the College Honors Program or the Interdisciplinary Honors Program.
-See the Honors Program website for more information.
+Students may also participate in the Interdisciplinary Honors Program or complete both programs to earn a degree with College Honors.
+Please visit the University Honors Program website for more information.